 Our approach to addressing our research question was to conduct a news analysis.
 Rather than choosing to collect data from official policy and court documents, we made the decision to gather data from publicly available media sources in high income countries.
-This decision was made for several reasons, detailed below.
+This decision was made due to many reasons, some of which are explained in further details below.

 At the beginning of our search, we kept our options open and searched all forms of sources including official government documents.
 However, it was difficult to find coherent, detailed official documents that tracked the changes of Uber policies within that country.
-Although official documents provided ample detail regarding the current regulation, it was difficult to identify the procedures and processes that went into these decisions.
+Although official documents provided ample detail regarding the current regulation, it was hard to identify the procedures and processes that went behind these decisions.
 Going back to our research question, it is evident that our focus was on the policy concessions that took place and how these changes affected the taxi and rideshare industry in that country.
-News articles allowed us to get a better grasp of the timeline of changes to Uber-related regulations.
-With news articles, we were also able to track the political and economic environment of the countries.
+News articles allowed us to get a better grasp of the timeline of Uber.
+With news articles, we were also able to track the political and economic environment of these countries.
 For instance, in the Northern Territory, Australia, we were able to see news articles that reflected the upcoming election and how Uber legalization played a role in the platforms of various political parties.
-This richness in data found in media sources allowed us to create a comprehensive summary that illustrates the timeline of Uber regulation in 33 countries.
-One of the other benefits that we gained from using media sources was that our data shed light on the multiple stakeholders and their perspectives with regard to Uber.
+This richness in data that was found in media sources allowed us to create a comprehensive summary that illustrates the time line of Uber regulation in all 33 countries.
+One of the other benefits that we gained from using media sources was that our data shed light on the multiple stakeholders and their perspectives in regard to Uber.
 Concepts such as debates, pro and con arguments and even names of key public figures in respect to Uber were identified via the media sources.